JudythG/Common-Phrases/README.md

 #### snippet_idx_map
 For each value in snippets, stores a list of numbers, the lines of the poem where that token can be found.
+Dict where the key is a snippet string and the value is a list of index numbers that indicate the lines where that snippet can be found in the poem.

 ### Variables Relating to 1-Word Tokens
 #### poem_tokens